Grenyerre/Grenyerre-PP3_Battleships/readme.md

 ### **Gameplay**

 Once the game is run, the title and instructions are shown on the terminal.
 Also on display is the player's 'guess' board.
-This shows the location of any shots previously made and will show if an enemy's ship has been hit.
+This shows the location of any shots previously made and will show the location of an enemy's ship that has been hit.

 - The player is asked to enter a row number, between 1 and 8, for their shot.
 - If the number inputed is less than 1 or greater than 8, the player is asked to re-enter a number.
 - The player is asked to enter a column letter, between A and H, for their shot.
 - If the letter inputed is anything other than A - H, the player is asked to re-enter a letter.
+- The player is informed whether their shot was successful or not.
+- They are also informed how many turns or shots remain.
+- The gameplay continues until all of the enemy's ships have been destroyed or the player has used all their turns.
+- A message will be displayed to indicator which scenario ended the game.

 ### **Colour Choice**